satzbeleg/evidence-database/README.md

 ## Purpose
 The databases store application data and authorization data in Postgres databases.
 The can be accessed via the [REST API](https://github.com/satzbeleg/evidence-restapi), and thus indirectly, the [Web App](https://github.com/satzbeleg/evidence-app).
+The database containers are only reachable within the Docker network.

 ## Installation